dalealleshouse/zero-to-devops/README.md

 ## kubectl

 kubectl is a command line tool that is part of the K8S open source project.
 There are two options for installing it.
-The first is download it from [Google's K8S](https://kubernetes.io/docs/tasks/kubectl/install/) site.
+The first is to download it from [Google's K8S](https://kubernetes.io/docs/tasks/kubectl/install/) site.
 An easier option is to use the Azure CLI tool.
 Simply run the following command.